Frequently Asked Questions

 Answer: UTSA has three types of scholarships:

 General Scholarships: Are awarded through the Office of Student Financial Aid & Enrollment Services.
 First-time freshman and new transfer students MUST apply for general scholarships at www.applytexas.org.
 Continuing undergraduate and graduate students must apply using the General Scholarship Application, located on ASAP.
-The General Scholarship Application deadline for both application methods is February 15th of each year.
+The General Scholarship Application deadline for Freshman on ApplyTexas is December 1st of each year, and February 15th for Transfer and Continuing students.
 Students are encouraged to apply for admissions and complete the FAFSA by March 15th.
 Only students who have been admitted to UTSA by this date will be considered for a scholarship.
 A list of all General Scholarships and the criteria for each scholarship is listed at www.utsa.edu/scholarships/genscholar

 Departmental Scholarships: The various departments/colleges on campus have their own General Application (College of Business/Liberal & Fine Arts, etc.) A list of all departmental scholarships and the criteria for each scholarship is listed on www.utsa.edu/scholarships/scholarship.
 Most departments have a February 15th deadline, but there are others with varying deadlines.
 Contact your college or department for details and application procedures.